alejandrochang/StudyGuideNotes/node.md

 7. Breakpoint

 A spot in our code where we tell a debugging tool to pause the execution of our code.
+Use VS Code for debugging.

 8.